-You use the Add Data button on the Map tab to create query layers.
-Before you can create a query layer, you must first make a connection to the database.
+Use the Add Data button on the Map tab to create a query layer in your map.

-After a connection to the database is established, a list of tables and views found in that database populates the left window of the dialog box.
-When you select one of the tables, the columns for that table are displayed in the right window.
+After a connection to the database is established, a list of tables and views found in that database appears on the New Query Layer dialog box.
+When you select one of the tables, the columns for that table are displayed.

 Each column in a database has a specific data type.
 ArcGIS can work with most common database types.
 However, some less common database types are not supported.
 If the attribute column type is unknown, this indicates that ArcGIS does not support that data type.
 When you specify a query, all columns that have an unknown data type must either be excluded or changed in the query to a data type that ArcGIS supports.